 A 1.0 mile portion of the trail has been constructed between the trailhead at the Chambers Creek Dam and the trailhead at Zircon Rd.
 The trail is planned to extend along the north side of the canyon to Philips Road near the Chambers Creek confluence with Leach Creek and includes two creek crossings between the north and south sides of the canyon.
 Bridges and boardwalks are being designed across the canyon to connect the cities of Lakewood and University Place.
 Construction of the next section of the trail is scheduled to begin in 2021.
+Download a fact sheet for this project here.

 About the Project